Tuesday, May 09, 2006

 Enjoying The Empty Nest

-Below are just some suggestions of how to make the empty nest phase into a fun, all-things-made-new phase.
-I'll bet you can think of a hundred more ideas, but this is just to get you started.
+Below are a sampling of suggestions of how to make the empty nest phase into a fun, all-things-made-new phase.
+I'll bet you can think of a hundred more ideas!

 Rebuilding Your Empty Nest: